sheisol310/Mask-Detection/README.md

   *threadpoolctl	2.1.0	<br>

 # How to Start
-## 1. Collect Face Data
+## 1. Collect Face Data<br>
-**suggestion: To reduce misrecognition of face detection, you may want to use your camera with a clear background.
+**suggestion: To reduce misrecognition of face detection, you may want to use your camera with a clear background. <br>
   a.
-Run file "Collect Face Data-Without Mask" to collect 400 pictures of your face with no mask, and the file "wihout mask.npy" will be created.
+Run file "Collect Face Data-Without Mask" to collect 400 pictures of your face with no mask, and the file "wihout mask.npy" will be created.<br>
   b.
-Then wear your mask(Black Mask is hard to be detected), run file "Collect Face Data-Wear Mask" to collect 400 pictures of your face with mask,
+Then wear your mask(Black Mask is hard to be detected), run file "Collect Face Data-Wear Mask" to collect 400 pictures of your face with mask,<br>
-     and the file "with mask.npy" will be created.
+     and the file "with mask.npy" will be created.<br>

-## 2. Begin to dectect
+## 2. Begin to dectect<br>
-**suggestion: To reduce misrecognition of face detection, you may want to use your camera with a clear background.
+**suggestion: To reduce misrecognition of face detection, you may want to use your camera with a clear background. <br>
 After collecting face data, run file "Detect Mask."
-The program will do machine learning by file "wihout mask.npy" and "with mask.npy."
+The program will do machine learning by file "wihout mask.npy" and "with mask.npy." <br>
-Within 10 seconds, the machine learning will be done, and the camera will be turned on again, then you can begin to put on / take off your mask to test if it works.
+Within 10 seconds, the machine learning will be done, and the camera will be turned on again, then you can begin to put on / take off your mask to test if it works. <br>

 ## 3. Demonstration
 **If you run the program successfully, you should see following: